Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: In-depth review of neural adjoint method

 \subsection{Difficulty in the NA method}

-The discussion in Section~\ref{UB_accumary} suggests that adopting a highly accurate surrogate simulator with a large surrogate simulator model size is desirable.
-However, this also restricts the mini-batch size, which, in the NA method, is directly related to the number of solution candidates.
+The discussion in Section~\ref{UB_accumary} suggests that adopting a highly accurate surrogate simulator is desirable.
+In the field of deep learning, there is a tendency for more accurate models to be larger.
+Such large models inherently consume a large amount of memory.
+Consequently, this also restricts the batch size, which, in the NA method, is directly related to the number of solution candidates.
 Meanwhile, the discussion in Section~\ref{num_candidates} indicates that having several solution candidates is strongly desirable for reaching the global optimum.
 Therefore, using large surrogate simulators in the NA model may degrade the solution quality.
 The difficulty of simultaneously satisfying these two conditions limits the performance of the NA method.